gonzalo-bulnes/gonzalo-bulnes.github.io/_posts/2015-11-05-context-from-scratch.md

 Finally, we were able to put together a generalization of the context idea for isolated branches, which we'll find useful when talking about context adaptations.

-In the next post of this series, the concept of context will allow us to understand different merging scenarios, and drive us toward our first branch management conventions.
+In the [next post][next] of this series, the concept of context will allow us to understand different merging scenarios, and drive us toward our first branch management conventions.
 Stay tuned!

 <ol id="footnotes">
   <li class="footnote" id="footnote-1">[<a href="#back-1">1</a>] Because the <code>git rebase</code> command is potentially destructive it <a href="https://www.ietf.org/rfc/rfc2119.txt" title="RFC 2119">SHOULD</a> sound scary.</li>